ibnomarmahmoud/aws-bootcamp-cruddur-2023/journal/week3.md

 ### JWT Different approaches

-The related video was watched but it was not properly digested so I prefered to read more about such topic from external resources and enhance my coding experience specially for Flask and re-do the backend implementation for Cognito part once more instead of copying the backend modified py files
+The related video was watched but it was not properly digested so I prefered to read more about such topic from external resources and enhance my coding experience specially for Flask and re-do the backend implementation for Cognito part once more instead of copying the backend modified .py files specially this is not dependant on the next steps

 ## Homework Challenges